cocoaaa/MINT/Readme.md

-Github repo for MINT road extraction project
+# MINT road extraction project

-Our goal is to detect road network from a satellite images, in particular in South Sudan.
+Our goal is to detect road network from a satellite images from South Sudan regions.
 [on progress...]